yaptide/yaptide/README.md

 1. Get the redis

     - If you already use it just start it on port `6379`
-    - If not good solution would comes with help of docker:
+    - If not good solution would comes with help of docker, run the following commands:
-    -   - Run the following commands
-    -   - `$ docker run -dp 6379:6379 redis`
+      - `$ docker run -dp 6379:6379 redis`

 2. Run Celery with `$ celery --app yaptide.celery.worker worker -P threads --loglevel=info`